sdmeers/ai_transcriber/README.md

-# AI Transcriber with Speaker Diarization
+# AI Transcriber and Diarizer

-This project provides a robust, containerized command-line tool to transcribe audio files and identify different speakers using `whisperx`.
-It is designed for fast, accurate, and private transcription on a local machine with an NVIDIA GPU.
+This project provides a robust, containerized command-line tool to transcribe audio files using `whisperx`.
+It can be run in two modes: transcription-only, or transcription with speaker diarization.

 The use of Docker is strongly recommended to ensure a consistent and stable environment, avoiding the complex dependency and compatibility issues common in AI/ML projects.

 ## Features

--   **High-Quality Transcription**: Utilizes the Whisper ASR model for accurate speech-to-text.
+-   **High-Quality Transcription**: Utilizes the Whisper ASR model for accurate speech-to-text with word-level timestamps.
--   **Speaker Diarization**: Identifies and assigns speaker labels (e.g., `SPEAKER_01`, `SPEAKER_02`) to the transcript.
+-   **Speaker Diarization (Optional)**: Can identify and assign speaker labels (e.g., `SPEAKER_01`, `SPEAKER_02`) to the transcript.
 -   **GPU Acceleration**: Leverages an NVIDIA GPU via a containerized CUDA environment for fast processing.
 -   **Simple & Private**: A straightforward command-line interface runs entirely on your local machine.
 -   **Reproducible Environment**: The provided `Dockerfile` guarantees a working setup, regardless of your host system's configuration.